+a.
+Academic

-- a.
-Academic - i.
+- i.
 In order to receive a grade for the course, the site must turn in an evaluation of the student's performance during the time of assignment to the site. - ii.
 The grade cannot be turned in until all the required hours have been completed. - iii.
 The site will not assign a grade.
-The College's externship instructor will assign the grade based on first-hand observation and input from the site. - iv.
-The student is required to fill out a survey evaluating the extern site and experience.
+The College's externship instructor will assign the grade based on firsthand observation and input from the site.

+- iv.
+The student is required to fill out a survey evaluating the extern site and experience. - b.
-- b.
 If the student has not performed sufficient hours to complete the externship by the scheduled end date, the student's grade for the module will automatically be turned to "Incomplete" and the student will be notified.
-The Incomplete grade policy will then be invoked.
-See the Incomplete grade policy.
+The Incomplete grade policy will then be invoked: that is, the student has 14 calendar days within which to complete the required hours.